Skip to main content

 Logan Square

-This original public square is now four parks in one, centered around Swann Memorial Fountain in what’s now called Logan Circle.
-The centerpiece fountain, designed by Philadelphia-born sculptor Alexander Calder, represents the region’s major waterways: the Delaware, Schuylkill and Wissahickon.
 Beyond the circle, three parks encompass the larger square.
-The kid-friendly Sister Cities Park includes a Children’s Discovery Garden, boat pond, cafe and another fountain; Shakespeare Park across from the Free Library of Philadelphia is home to the Shakespeare Memorial (another Calder creation); and Aviator Park along 20th Street is home to two pieces of public art: the Aero Memorial World War I and All Wars Memorial to Colored Soldiers statues.
+The kid-friendly Sister Cities Park includes a Children’s Discovery Garden, boat pond, cafe and another fountain.
+Shakespeare Park, across from Parkway Central Library, is home to the Shakespeare Memorial (another Calder creation), while Aviator Park along 20th Street is home to the Aero Memorial World War I and the All Wars Memorial to Colored Soldiers statues.

 Read More